brucemack/brucemack.github.io/_posts/2025-10-26-asl-dsp-notes.md

 a = [1.0, -4.86645111, 9.98966956, -11.06859818, 6.99051266, -2.39325566, 0.34918616 ]
 ```

+* This part of the code switches into floating point.
 * Note the "gain" variable in the code that was used to adjust the b coefficients.
 * Watch out for the sign convention on the a coefficients.
 The coefficients shown
 above are the negatives of what is actually in the code to adhere to the standard form.